 If passengers want to find the cheapest fares when taking the train from Frankfurt am Main to Munich, be aware that prices vary during the day.
 Early morning or overnight trains can often be a quarter of the price of a lunchtime or afternoon service, and services in the evening (rush hour) are the most expensive of all.
 If peak period travel is unavoidable, booking in advance can keep costs down.
 And it might be a good idea to check out indirect services.
 Trains via Nuremberg can take under four hours to reach Munich, but can be much cheaper at peak times.

-There are a few train stations in Frankfurt am Main to start your journey from including Frankfurt (Main) Flughafen, Frankfurt Main Ost and Frankfurt am Main - Stadion.
-In Munich you have a few train station options to choose from for your arrival including München Hbf, München Hackerbrücke and München Marienplatz.
+Some of the Frankfurt am Main train stations to Munich you can start your journey from include Frankfurt (M) Flughafen Regionalbf, Frankfurt Main Ost and Frankfurt am Main - Stadion.
+Similarly, some of the arrival train stations in Munich include München Hbf, München Hackerbrücke and München Marienplatz.

-Omio customers traveling this route depart most frequently from Frankfurt (Main) Flughafen and arrive in München Hbf.
+When traveling this route, Omio customers are departing most frequently from Frankfurt (M) Flughafen Regionalbf and arriving in München Hbf.